notmvrc/Stock-Comparison-Python/README.md

 # Financial Market Analysis Tool

 A Python-based tool to automate the comparison of financial assets using historical data.
-This script normalizes stock prices to a "Base 100" scale, allowing for a direct performance comparison between assets with vastly different price ranges (e.g., comparing a bank stock trading at 3 EUR vs a tech stock trading at 200 USD).
+This script normalizes stock prices to a "Base 100" scale, allowing for a direct performance comparison between assets with vastly different price ranges.

 ![Stock Performance Chart](stock_performance.png)
 (Example output: Comparative analysis of Italian Banks vs US Tech Giants)

 ## Key Features
-* Automated Data Retrieval: Fetches real-time/historical adjusted close prices using the Yahoo Finance API (yfinance).
+* Automated Data Retrieval: Fetches real-time/historical data using the Yahoo Finance API (yfinance).
+* Data Cleaning: Automatically aligns time-series data from different stock exchanges (e.g., Milan vs NASDAQ) by filtering out non-overlapping trading days to ensure accurate correlation.
-* Data Normalization: Re-bases all assets to start at 100, enabling relative performance analysis over time.
+* Data Normalization: Re-bases all assets to start at 100, enabling relative performance analysis.
-* Visualization: Generates professional-grade comparative charts using Matplotlib.
+* Visualization: Generates professional comparative charts using Matplotlib.
-* Scalability: The script handles dynamic lists of tickers and automatically adjusts the timeframe.

 ## Financial Logic: Base 100 Normalization
-Comparing raw stock prices is misleading due to different denominations and currencies.
-This tool applies the following transformation to every data point to simulate relative returns:
+Comparing raw stock prices is misleading due to different denominations.
+This tool applies the following transformation to every data point:

-$$P_{normalized}(t) = \left( \frac{P_t}{P_0} \right) \times 100$$
+P_normalized(t) = ( P_t / P_0 ) * 100

 Where:
 * P_t is the price at time t.
-* P_0 is the initial price (investment start date).
+* P_0 is the initial price.

-This simulates the growth of a hypothetical equal investment (e.g., 100 units) in each asset.

 ## Technologies Used
 * Python 3.10+
-* Pandas: For time-series data manipulation.
-* Yfinance: For market data extraction.
-* Matplotlib: For data visualization.
+* Pandas (Data manipulation)
+* Yfinance (Market data)
+* Matplotlib (Visualization)

 ## How to Run
 1. Install the required libraries: